PACKED-vzw/Mediawiki-Rackspace/README.md

 # Mediawiki-Rackspace
 Extension to support Rackspace cloud files as a back-end for Mediawiki file storage.
+It subclasses the internal `SwiftFileBackend` class and updates the autentication function to use the new (V2.0) Rackspace authentication API.

 ## Installation
 Download the `RackspaceFileBackend` folder to your `extensions` folder.